William C. Price: Biography

 During the period when the Compromise of 1850 was being discussed, Price met in New Orleans with Jefferson Davis, Judah P. Benjamin, and Robert Toombs.
 At this meeting, these pro-slavery Democrats concluded that if slavery were not expanded westward, conflict with the North and the secession of the South was inevitable.

 Price was elected to the Missouri Senate in 1854.
 He resigned in 1857 when he was appointed as a judge of the circuit court.
-In 1859, Governor of Missouri Samuel Medary appointed Price to represent Missouri in discussions with the General Land Office about the use of swamp and overflowed lands.
+In 1859, Governor of Missouri Samuel Medary appointed Price to represent Missouri in discussions with the United States General Land Office about the use of swamp and overflowed lands.

 In 1860, President of the United States James Buchanan named Price Treasurer of the United States, an office Price held from February 28, 1860 to March 21, 1861.

 With the outbreak of the American Civil War, Price joined Missouri's Confederate brigade, under the command of his cousin, Sterling Price.
 He was taken prisoner by Union forces at the Battle of Pea Ridge (March 6–8, 1862) and was imprisoned at Alton, Illinois for eight months.
 He was then exchanged for a Union prisoner held by the Confederacy at Vicksburg, Mississippi.
 Confederate President Jefferson Davis then assigned him as a recruiting officer in Missouri with the rank of Major.

 Price resigned in 1864 and moved to Arkansas in an attempt to rebuild his finances as a farmer.
 After the war, he returned to Missouri, practicing law first at St. Louis, Missouri, later at Springfield, Missouri.

 A longtime member of the Methodist Episcopal Church, South, Price became increasingly interested in theological topics in his later years.
 He has been described as a "religious fanatic."